Define Your “Ground”

 But your ground may be something more than that.
 Your health, your marriage, your parenting, your time, your home life, your schedule, your finances…or even an old hobby or project you’ve put off for way too long.
 Your ground could be a number of things…something general or something really specific.

-So today, as I pause to write this post…I’m also pausing to define my ground for 2015.
+So today, as I pause to write this post…I’m also pausing to define what my ground is this year.
 And my ground list is getting long…and a bit overwhelming.
 But I’m not going to let that keep me from claiming a few areas to focus on first.
 Some ground redeemed is better than no ground redeemed.
 Right?!